remipichon/manifmaker/README.md

 <a id="dev-tools" name="dev-tools"></a>
 # Dev tools
-Dev tools installed and to be used when implementing cool features.
+Dev tools already installed and to be used when implementing cool features.

 <a id="quality" name="quality"></a>
 ## Quality